EverMCServer/vscode-BetonQuest/README.md

 ## How to use

 ### Local installation
-It is the recommended setup for daily development.
+It is the recommended setup for daily developments.
 1. Download and install [VSCode](https://code.visualstudio.com/).
 1. Install this extension from [Marketplace](https://marketplace.visualstudio.com/items?itemName=EverMC.betonquest).
 1. Open the whole `BetonQuest` folder with VSCode.

 ### Web editing
-For quick trial.
-Also works on your tablet and even cellphone!
+For a quick trial.
+It works on your tablet and even a cellphone!
 1. Goto [https://vscode.dev](https://vscode.dev).
 1. Click on the Extensions tab on the left.
 1. Search `EverMC.betonquest` and install it